The wonderful 5 Towns of Cinque Terre Italy & Luca’s Disney Town Portorosso

 Is Portorosso Italy a real place?

 We’ve just said that the 5 lands increased their popularity for the Disney movie and Portorosso.
 So, is Portorosso Italy a real place?
 Is it one of the 5 Land?
-Don’t be disappointed if I tell you that Portorosso is not a real place because and it’s not one of the Five Lands.
-Indeed, Portorosso is not a real place but it’s also true that it’s really inspired by the 5 Lands Towns.
+Don’t be disappointed if I tell you that Portorosso is not a real place because it isn’t one of the Five Lands.
+Indeed, Portorosso is not a real place, but it’s also true that the 5 Lands Towns really inspire it.

 Let’s now find out what are the real 5 Lands towns.